-A third-party comment may be submitted to the Commission at any time as it relates to the compliance of a member institution with Eligibility Requirements, Accreditation Standards, or Commission policies.2 Such comment must be submitted in writing, signed, and accompanied by the affiliation, return address and telephone number of the correspondent.3 Commission staff will review all third-party comment to assess its applicability to Eligibility Requirements, Accreditation Standards, or Commission policies.
-Institutions will be provided with an opportunity to review applicable third-party comment.4 An applicable third-party comment will be provided to the Commission for consideration.
+A third-party comment may be submitted to the Commission at any time as it relates to the compliance of a member institution with Eligibility Requirements, Accreditation Standards, or Commission policies.
+Such comment must be submitted in writing, signed, and accompanied by the affiliation, return address and telephone number of the correspondent.
+Commission staff will review all third-party comment to assess its applicability to Eligibility Requirements, Accreditation Standards, or Commission policies.
+Institutions will be provided with an opportunity to review applicable third-party comment.3 An applicable third-party comment will be provided to the Commission for consideration.

 A third-party comment also assists the Commission as it considers applications for reaffirmation of accreditation.
 When an institution is undergoing a review, the Commission requires the institution's chief executive officer to notify the campus community and public of the opportunity for submission of third-party comments and the process for doing so.
-In such cases order to ensure evaluation by the external evaluation team, third-party comment should be received by the Commission no later than five weeks before the evaluation team visit. scheduled Commission consideration or meeting.
-Late-submitted third party comment will be handled as described in the first paragraph of this section.
+In such cases order to ensure evaluation by the external evaluation team, third-party comment should be received by the Commission no later than five weeks before the evaluation team visit.
+The team evaluation of third party comment will become part of the Commission review of the college at the scheduled Commission consideration or meeting.